opendocsg/opendoc-state-courts-practice-directions-2021/PART-11-FURTHER-ARGUMENTS.md

 ## 81. Requests for further arguments before the Judge or Registrar

-(1) All requests for further arguments shall be made by way of a Request electronic form and filed through the Electronic Filing Service.
+(1) All requests for further arguments shall be made by way of a "Request for Further Arguments" and filed through the Electronic Filing Service.

 (2) The party filing the Request must, either in the Request or a document attached thereto: